Marta Dyczok

 • 2011: Fellow Harvard Ukrainian Research Institute

-• 2011- 2013 Adjunct Professor National University of the Kyiv Mohyla Academy, Ukraine
+• 2011-Present: Adjunct Professor National University of the Kyiv Mohyla Academy, Ukraine

-• 1998-2013 Fellow European, Russian and Eurasian Studies Munk Centre, University of Toronto
+• 1998-Present: Fellow Centre for European and Eurasian Studies, Munk Centre, University of Toronto

-• 2001-13 Coordinating Committee Member Petro Jacyk Programme for the Study
+• 2001-Present: Coordinating Committee Member Petro Jacyk Programme for the Study of Ukraine, University of Toronto